0xHasanM/Autopsy-Registry-Explorer/README.md

 2. ```copy Module folder to 'C:\Users\{Username}\AppData\Roaming\autopsy\python_modules'```

 ## TO-DO
-1. Add Transaction logs analysis
+1. Add Transaction logs analysis and determine wether the Registry Hive is dirty or not.
 2. Recover Deleted Keys and Values

 ## Refrences